koettet/Capstone-Project/starter_file/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+Currently the data can be provided in the script directly via JSON.
+This is not very user friendly but good enough to quickly check if the endpoint is functioning as expected.
+For a MVP I would create the possibility of reading files as user input like a CSV.

+### Sample input:
+*These two oberservation were creted by me by using two original observations and changing randomly the values.*

+"data ="{
+   "data":[
+      {
+         "age":51,
+         "sex":0,
+         "cp":1,
+         "trestbps":125,
+         "chol":301,
+         "fbs":1,
+         "restecg":1,
+         "thalach":160,
+         "exang":0,
+         "oldpeak":0.3,
+         "slope":2,
+         "ca":0,
+         "thal":2
+      },
+      {
+         "age":57,
+         "sex":1,
+         "cp":0,
+         "trestbps":98,
+         "chol":226,
+         "fbs":0,
+         "restecg":1,
+         "thalach":150,
+         "exang":0,
+         "oldpeak":2.5,
+         "slope":2,
+         "ca":1,
+         "thal":3
+      }
+   ]
+}

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model